agilepro/software-craftsmanship/docs/Error Handling/program-logic-error.md

 ### When are they Used?

 But wait a minute: _I like methods that can handle null parameters_.
-Don’t read too much into this example.
+Don't read too much into this example.
 Some methods should be well behaved when a null is passed.
 I am not saying here that no method should accept null values, and I am certainly not saying that in all cases passing a null value is necessarily a program logic error.
 This is determined on a case by case basis.
 This particular method, lookupCustomerData plays such a role that it logically makes no sense to pass a null, and there is no realistic reason that it ever should have to respond to this.

 Whether or not a particular error is a program logic exception depends upon how reasonable it is to expect it will never be violated.
 It is a value judgement of the architect.
 It is a mechanism that can be used to communicate this judgement to the other programmers.
 My recommendation is to err on the side of having more of these, than less, because they help guide the shape of the calling code.
 What other examples of program logic errors exist?: